Chinese University of Hong Kong

 Requirements: junior standing; International Business major

 Students on exchange pay in-state tuition directly to UofSC.
 All housing, food, and personal expenses are paid by the student in Hong Kong.
-While costs at CUHK campus are comparable to UofSC, Hong Kong is an expensive city and students should plan accordingly, especially if they plan to travel or frequently go into downtown Hong Kong.
+While costs at CUHK campus are comparable to UofSC, CUHK recommends that students budget approximately $1185 for accomodation, $640 for books and supplies, $3,820 for meals, and $400 for transportation for a semester.
+Hong Kong is an expensive city and students should plan accordingly, especially if they plan to travel or frequently go into downtown Hong Kong.

 Students typically earn 12-15 USC credit hours per semester.
 Instruction at CUHK is typically lecture-based and requires students to study independently outside of class.
-USC students will have the option to take up to 6 credits of either Cantonese or Putonghua language course at 4 different levels.
+Courses offered by the Faculty of Business Administration and the Faculty of Law are very popular; Consider second choices and make backup plans.
+USC students will have the option to take up to 6 units (2 courses) of either Cantonese or Putonghua language course at 4 different levels.
 To see courses UofSC students have taken at this university, please reference the Registrar's Course Equivalency Table.

 CUHK provides business and governmental field trips, along with a full day sight-seeing excursion of Hong Kong.
 CUHK offers over 200 student clubs, such as photography, kung fu, debate, and the International Club.
 CUHK offers extensive sports facilities on-campus, including an Olympic-sized swimming pool, three gyms, 14 tennis courts, and more.
 CUHK also offers a "Buddy Program", which matches exchange students with locals to share cultural knowledge and understanding.